 National Honor Roll of Anerican Teachers - 2006

-I use different resources while teaching my subjects - textbooks, websites, videos, on-line worksheets for problem solving activities or quizzes and tests
+I use different resources while teaching my subjects - textbooks, websites, videos, on-line worksheets for problem solving activities or quizzes and tests I have 22 years of experience in astrophysics.
+My specialty - theoretical astrophysics.
+I have 6 papers published in internationally recognozed magazines.

 This test measures mathematical skills students are expected to gain in courses taken up to the beginning of the graduation year.
 It contains 60 problems to be solved in 60 minutes, and covers six content areas: Pre-Algebra, Elementary Algebra, Intermediate Algebra, Coordinate Geometry, Plane Geometry, and Trigonometry.